openzipkin/zipkin/zipkin-server/README.md

 Here are the top-level configuration of Zipkin:
 * `QUERY_PORT`: Listen port for the http api and web ui; Defaults to 9411
-* `QUERY_ENABLED`: `false` disables the query api and UI assets.
-Search may also be disabled for the storage backend if it is not needed;
+* `QUERY_ENABLED`: `false` disables the HTTP read endpoints under '/api/v2'.
+This also disables the UI, as it relies on the api.
+If your only goal is to restrict search, use `SEARCH_ENABLED` instead.
 Defaults to true
-* `SEARCH_ENABLED`: `false` disables trace search requests on the storage backend.
-Does not disable trace by ID or dependency queries.
-Disable this when you use another service (such as logs) to find trace IDs;
+* `SEARCH_ENABLED`: `false` disables searching in the query API and any indexing or post-processing in the collector to support search.
+This does not disable the entire UI, as trace by ID and dependency queries still operate.
+Disable this when you use another service (such as logs) to find trace IDs.
 Defaults to true
 * `QUERY_TIMEOUT`: Sets the hard timeout for query requests.
 Accepts any duration string (e.g., 100ms).
 A value of 0 will disable the timeout completely.
 Defaults to 11s.
 * `QUERY_LOG_LEVEL`: Log level written to the console; Defaults to INFO